Is it Safe to Have a Massage in the First Trimester of Pregnancy?

 In the end, the decision to have a massage during the first trimester of pregnancy is a personal one that should be made in consultation with your healthcare provider.
 Many expectant mothers find that massage can be a safe and beneficial way to alleviate the physical and emotional stresses of early pregnancy.
 Remember, your well-being is paramount, so trust your instincts and prioritize self-care as you embark on this incredible journey of motherhood.

 If you are looking for safe, effective prenatal massage from a licensed practitioner, you can book with us!
-Our prenatal massages can be done on our special face-down massage tables, or they can be done in a side-lying position.
+Our prenatal massages in NYC can be done on our special face-down massage tables, or they can be done in a side-lying position.
 Each one of our therapists is licensed and insured in the state of New York.
 Take a peek at our staff here.

 Subscribe To Our Blog